William Contreras Player Props: Brewers vs. Giants

 William Contreras At The Plate

-- Contreras is hitting .248 with eight doubles, four home runs and 18 walks.
+- Contreras has eight doubles, four home runs and 18 walks while batting .248.

-- In 10.5% of his games this season, he has gone deep, and 2.6% of his trips to the plate.
+- Looking at the 38 games he has played this year, he's went deep in four of them (10.5%), and in 2.6% of his trips to the plate.

-- In 23.7% of his games this year, Contreras has had at least one RBI.
-He's picked up more than one in 10.5%.
+- In nine games this year (23.7%), Contreras has picked up an RBI, and in four of those games (10.5%) he had two or more.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.